AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 ---
-description: Learn how to add users or user groups in Captivate Prime application.
+description: Learn how to add users or user groups in Learning Manager application.
 jcr-language: en_us
 title: Add users and create user groups
 contentowner: manochan